The library

 Section titled “Toolkit sources”A toolkit’s badge tells you who maintains it:

 - Community.
-Built by someone else, submitted to the library, and vetted.
-Updates are independent; the maintainer is listed on the toolkit’s detail page.
+Built by someone else, submitted to the library, and reviewed.

 We’re conservative about what makes it into the public library.
 Each community submission goes through review, and toolkits that include external connections (API keys, third-party services) get extra scrutiny.